01

 Visual checks

-The app stack is organized around the airport exit, the street, and the checkout moment the traveler is preparing for.
+App setup is organized around the airport exit, the street, and the checkout moment the traveler is preparing for.

 The phone needs data, hotel address, translation, and one transport option before the traveler leaves arrivals.